We're giving you the chance to win back the value of your meal - every time you dine this month!

 Updated on • Written By Pete Dreyer

 As Bristolians will tell you, Bristol is a thoroughly affordable city when it comes to food.
-If you’re used to London prices, and regularly walking out of restaurants with a much lighter wallet, Bristol’s quality-to-price ratio will leave you feeling rather buoyant by comparison.
+If you’re used to London prices, and regularly walking out of restaurants with a much lighter wallet, Bristol’s best cheap eats will leave you feeling rather buoyant by comparison.
 There are many Bristol restaurants that turn out quality food that would fetch double the price in London.

 YOU MIGHT ALSO LIKE

 Such is life when you get out of the capital - it’s no wonder that many have been leaving London for greener (or at least cheaper) pastures.
-That makes for a tricky cheap eats list, though - if you’re used to London pricing, more than a few of Bristol’s best restaurants will feel relatively cheap!
-Take Bravas for example, a cracking tapas bar where you can consume your bodyweight in croquetas, patatas bravas and manzanilla, and walk out without paying much over £30.
-Or how about Root - a beloved, sustainability-focused small plates restaurant in Wapping Wharf that dishes up some pretty generous portions at friendly prices.
+That makes for a tricky cheap eats list, though - if you’re used to more expensive dining, and more than a few of Bristol’s best restaurants will feel relatively cheap!
+Think tapas bars where you can consume your bodyweight in croquetas, patatas bravas and manzanilla, and walk out without paying much over £30, and beloved cheap restaurants by Bristol Harbour that dish up some pretty generous portions at friendly prices.

 Best cheap eats Bristol